Darkbelg/Omni/system_prompt.md

 Consider everything Gameplay unless it fits the definition of NOT gameplay.

 ## Context
-This is from a game live stream from MrSark.
-Where he plays video games for a living.
+This is from a live stream on twitch from MrSark.
+Where he plays video games.

 ## Definition of NOT gameplay
 - Loading screens.